-There are cases where children have been born with HIV, but have not shown any signs or symptoms until they are in their teens.
-So if there is any chance at all that your child has been exposed to HIV, you need to have them tested.
+If there is any chance your child has been exposed to HIV, you need to think about having them tested.
+There are cases where children have been born with HIV, but do not show any signs or symptoms until they are in their teens.
 Not having your child tested could mean they suddenly fall seriously ill.

 You may have been asked by someone to ‘provide evidence’ your child has been tested for HIV and had a negative result.
-This is because current guidance, which you can read here states that unless there is documented evidence of a negative HIV test, any child of an HIV positive mother must be tested to rule out the possibility of the child having HIV.
+This is because current guidance, which you can read here states that unless there is documented evidence of a negative HIV test, any child born to a mother who is living with HIV must be tested to rule out the possibility of the child having HIV.
 This is to ensure all possible risks are minimised and documented.